How to Eliminate Scope Creep From Any Engagement In 4 Easy Steps

 I estimate the adjustment to the existing engagement would be $_____

-– If you would like us to use the payment method we have on file just reply to this email with your approval and we can get started.
+– If you approve, we’ll get started with the payment method we have on file.
+Just reply to this email to let us know.

-To get started we can schedule a quick 5-minute chat to verify the best approach and estimate any fees.
+Let’s schedule a quick 5-minute call to discuss the best approach and estimate any associated fees.
 When can we talk?

 4 | Agree to New Terms and Update the Engagement